DaveInDev/Binbinhfr-Scripts/README.md

 # BinbinHfr Reaper's Scripts Repository

-To install these scripts, import my repository into your Reapack :
+To install these scripts, import my repository into your Reapack, and search for "binbinhfr" :

 https://raw.githubusercontent.com/DaveInDev/Binbinhfr-Scripts/master/index.xml